Area Sports: Hornets win CCC girls golf championship - Salisbury Post

 Salisbury won the Central Carolina Conference championship in girls golf.

 The schools played 18 holes at Crescent on Tuesday.
+Salisbury’s top three shot 320 to win by 15 shots over West Davidson.

 Salisbury’s Sydney Hlavacek was the CCC Player of the Year.
 Teammates Courtney Williams and Sophie Chmiel also made All-CCC.